Maykeye/macatemy/design/mahouneko.md

     - Wizardly (+3 magic), dully (-3 magic)
     - Pretty (+3 charm) or scruffy (-3 charm)

 The traits for primary attributes always apply for secondary attributes as well.
-For "ceiling" attributes they are weaker (i.e. +2/-2), for floor they are even more weaker (+1/-1)
+"Base" attributes have bonus penalty of +2/-2, while aux attributes are +1/-1.